-An accident involving a semi truck is more likely to occur in a rural area.
-This fact might seem counter intuitive, as one might think that a highly populated area with traffic congestion would pose the bigger risk of causing an accident.
-Yet statistically more accidents involving large semi trucks occur in the middle of nowhere, on rural highways.
+An accident involving a semi-truck is more likely to occur in a rural area than in urban settings.
+This fact might seem counterintuitive, as one might think that a highly populated area with traffic congestion would pose a bigger risk of causing an accident.
+Yet statistically more accidents involving large semi-trucks occur in the middle of nowhere, on rural highways.
 Why is that so?

-Drivers Are More Attentive in Cities and Towns
+Drivers Are More Attentive in Cities & Towns

 Densely populated areas, such as cities and towns, pose a higher number of hazards on the roadways.
-There are a higher number of other vehicles sharing the roadways, there is a higher frequency of bicyclists and pedestrians, and there is a high volume of traffic lights and signs.
-Truck drivers need to be extra vigilant when driving in crowded areas, to make sure that they drive safely.
-Truck drivers generally operate their semis at lower speeds and pay more attention to signage, road conditions, and the other drivers around them.
+There are a higher number of other vehicles sharing the roadways, there is a higher frequency of bicyclists and pedestrians, and there is a higher volume of traffic lights and signs.
+Truck drivers need to be extra vigilant when driving in crowded areas to make sure that they drive safely.
+Truck drivers generally operate their vehicles at lower speeds and pay more attention to signage, road conditions, and the other drivers around them.

-Besides the driver’s increased attentiveness when driving in cities and towns, there are a number of safety precautions that force truck drivers to use more care within city limits.
+Aside from the driver’s increased attentiveness when driving in cities and towns, there are several safety precautions that force truck drivers to use more care within city limits.
 For example, speed limits are generally lower in cities and towns than on open freeways, and trucks are often restricted in terms of what lanes they can use on highways that runs through cities.
 These precautions make the roads safer inside city limits for all drivers.

-In areas where the population is less dense on the roadways, semi truck drivers do not have to remain as vigilant when operating their large trucks.
+In areas where the population is less dense on the roadways, semi-truck drivers do not have to remain as vigilant when operating their large trucks.
 There is less congestion on the road, meaning fewer hazards and less risk.
-Truck drivers become more lax due to the perceived reduction in potential hazards on the road.
+Truck drivers become laxer due to the perceived reduction in potential hazards on the road.

 A number of factors contribute to a truck driver’s false sense of security on the road when driving in rural areas, a few of which include, but are not limited to:

-- The hypnotizing effect of long stretches of boring, flat road and landscape
+- The hypnotizing effect of long stretches of monotonous, flat road and landscape

 - Fewer other drivers on the roads, prompting a decline in driver vigilance behind the wheel